RxJS | ReactiveX | @ GitHub

 Subscription: represents the execution of an Observable; an ID for cancelling the execution.

-Operators: pure functions (FP) for processing collections; map
+Operators: pure functions (FP) for processing collections; map, filter, concat, reduce, etc.

 Observables and Observers